Lambda Expressions β Advanced Concepts β

 The string with spaces replaced: Lambda-Expressions-Expand-Java

-You can pass lambdas as arguments wherever a functional interface is expected.
+The string in reversed case: lAMBDA eXPRESSIONS eXPAND jAVAYou can pass lambdas as arguments wherever a functional interface is expected.

 This promotes functional programming patterns like strategy, command, or callback styles in Java.

-Lambda Expressions and Variable Capture
+Lambda Expressions and Variable Capture β

 Lambda expressions in Java can access variables from the enclosing scope, including: